packit/packit.dev/content/source-git/work-with-source-git/create-source-git.md

 ---
-title: Create source-git repo
+title: Create a source-git repo
 date: 2020-02-20
-weight: 2
+weight: 5
 ---

 # How to create a source-git repository?